 Why am I so tired all the time?

 Fatigue or tiredness is a very complex symptom and there can be many reasons why you may feel tired.
 Fatigue results from an inability to produce energy efficiently.
-This can be as a result of you doing too much or that your body is not meeting the energy need for what you are doing.
+This can be as a result of you doing too much and building up waste products in your body which is causing your fatigue.

 To produce energy you need to be able to have a good fuel source and an ability to bring oxygen through your system to meet the fuel source in your muscle tissue to produce energy.

 As you breathe you are taking oxygen in from the air.
 This travels to your lung and then into your blood stream and back to the heart.
-The heart then pumps the blood filled with oxygen to your muscles via the arteries.
+The heart then pumps the blood filled with oxygen to your muscles via the arteries, for example if you are out walking the oxygen will travel to the muscles in your legs.
 At the muscle tissue the oxygen meets your fuel source and produces energy.
 If there is any reason why this system is not working properly you will experience fatigue i.e..

 • If you cannot get enough oxygen in through your lungs